sunil908/EquityAI/README.md

 - nsedailyquoteDF : expects a data frame having data of a particular script.
 For eg. data returned from readNSEDailyQuote can be passed on to the above function to get the Average Directional Movement Index.

 ---
+5. **applyAPO** - Returns Absolute Price Oscillator of a particular script for anytime period passed.
+- nsedailyquoteDF : expects a data frame having data of a particular script.
+For eg. data returned from readNSEDailyQuote can be passed on to the above function to get the Average Directional Movement Index.

+---
+6. **applyAROONOSC** - Returns Aroon Oscillator of a particular script for anytime period passed.
+- nsedailyquoteDF : expects a data frame having data of a particular script.
+For eg. data returned from readNSEDailyQuote can be passed on to the above function to get the Average Directional Movement Index.

+---
+7. **applyCCI** - Returns Commodity Channel Index of a particular script for anytime period passed.
+- nsedailyquoteDF : expects a data frame having data of a particular script.
+For eg. data returned from readNSEDailyQuote can be passed on to the above function to get the Average Directional Movement Index.

+---
 Below is the ADX graph of SBIN for the period from 2-APR-2018 to 29-MAR-2019.

 ![ADX_graph](graphs/only_adx.png)